-Michael Sobolev is a behavioral scientist with a focus on technology, behavior change, and health.
+Michael Sobolev, PhD, is a behavioral scientist with expertise in technology, behavior change, and health.

-Previously a Postdoctoral Fellow in Computer and Information Science at Cornell Tech (2017-2021) and Postdoctoral Fellow in Health Technology and Digital Innovation at Northwell Health (2019-2021) in New York City.
+Previously a Postdoctoral Fellow and a Lecturer in Computer and Information Science at Cornell Tech (2017-2021) and a Postdoctoral Fellow in Health Technology and Digital Innovation at Northwell Health (2019-2021) in New York City.

 The secret to happiness is low expectations and a good cup of coffee.

 Our research on Digital Nudges for Screen Time Reduction was featured in a New York Times article "I Was Addicted to My Smartphone, So I Switched to a Flip Phone for a Month" by Kashmir Hill.
 It was also previously featured in a Wall Street Journal article "Reduce Your Screen Time With This Simple Trick" by Emily Holland.

 Presented our work on "Active Choice and Patient Preferences in Clinical Trials" at the 2023 Advances with Field Experiments (AFE) Conference at the University of Chicago, Sep 21-22, 2023 and at the 2023 Nudges in Health Care Symposium at the University of Pennsylvania, Sep 14-15.

 Presented our work on "Online Choice Architecture" at the 2nd International Behavioral Public Policy Conference at Duke University.
 Previous and at the Behavioral Science and Public Policy (BSPA) conference.